How Turing parasites expand the computational landscape of digital life: Results

 For $0 < p_F < \hat{p}_F$ the strategy partly thwarts the parasite's development.
 This would result in a slowed-down epidemiological spread.
 At the level modeled here, arrested (yet surviving) parasites have a smooth, parsimonious effect on the host.
 This regime might extend to $p_F > \hat{p}_F$ values, as $\hat{p}_F$ marks the threshold at which further random behavior by the host does not pay off, which is compatible with residually surviving parasites.

-If parasites take away very little reward (e.g. $\bar{r}=0.4$, Supporting Figure \ref{fig:SM5}a), they cannot survive even in normally behaving hosts; thus $\hat{p}_F = 0$.
-This regime persists for a range $\bar{r} < \bar{r}^*$ (figure \ref{fig:fever}b, shaded area).
-If $\bar{r}$ is very large (e.g. $\bar{r} = 0.7$, Supporting Figure \ref{fig:SM5}d), parasites survive even in fully unpredictable hosts.
-Thus flipping bits does not help the host against the parasite and still results in worst prediction of the external environment -- hence $\hat{p}_F = 0$ again.
-Only $\hat{p}_F > 0$ for an intermediate range of $\bar{r}$ (Supporting Figure \ref{fig:SM5}b-c).
-Even if parasites are driven to extinction in this regime, the host misses some of the potential reward due to its degraded ability to predict (figure \ref{fig:fever}c).
+If parasites take away very little reward (e.g.\ $\bar{r}=0.4$, Sup.\ Fig.\ 3a in \cite{SupMat}), they cannot survive even in normally behaving hosts; thus $\hat{p}_F = 0$.
+This regime persists for a range $\bar{r} < \bar{r}^*$ (Fig.\ \ref{fig:4}b, shaded area).
+If $\bar{r}$ is very large (e.g.\ $\bar{r} = 0.7$, Sup.\ Fig.\ 3d in \cite{SupMat}), parasites survive even in fully unpredictable hosts.
+Thus flipping bits does not help the host against the parasite and still results in worst prediction of the external environment---hence $\hat{p}_F = 0$ again.
+Only $\hat{p}_F > 0$ for an intermediate range of $\bar{r}$ (Sup.\ Fig.\ 3b-c in \cite{SupMat}).
+Even if parasites are driven to extinction in this regime, the host misses some of the potential reward due to its degraded ability to predict (Fig.\ \ref{fig:4}c).